itsbonczek/kingpin/Documentation/Documentation.md

 For more information on how to use kingpin with your own custom annotations see [FAQ](https://github.com/itsbonczek/kingpin/blob/master/Documentation/FAQ.md).

+## Accessing cluster's annotations

 __Note:__ You can gain access to the cluster's annotations via `-[KPAnnotation annotations]`.

+## Refreshing visible annotations

-Refresh visible annotations as needed, this is typically done in `-mapView:regionDidChangeAnimated:`:
+This is typically done in `-mapView:regionDidChangeAnimated:`:

 ```objective-c
 - (void)mapView:(MKMapView *)mapView regionDidChangeAnimated:(BOOL)animated {